Skip to main content

 Subsection 2.5.1 Solving nonhomogeneous equations

 We have solved linear constant coefficient homogeneous equations.
 What about nonhomogeneous linear ODEs?
 For example, the equations for forced mechanical vibrations.
-That is, suppose we have an equation such as
+That is, consider an equation such as

 \begin{equation} y'' + 5y'+ 6y = 2x+1 .\tag{2.6} \end{equation}